cloudership/infra_management/README.md

 ```
 AWS_PROFILE=current-user-credentials bin/add-session-to-github-actions RoleToAssumeForGitHubActionsName
 ```

+(The role has to be created before-hand.
+A superuser role CAN be used but is not recommended for production systems.)

 To configure the duration in seconds, set the DURATION_SECONDS env var in the current shell or in the .env file (see .env.example for an example).